akramkaraama/kataBabySitter-2021-repo/README.md

     - For the KataBabySitter_UI application to work, you need to have the KataBabySitter_BackEnd application running.

-I have developed this application using
+I have developed this same application before in 2018.
+But now, I am using Angular for the front-end application.